rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 is a realistic sailing/foiling inshore simulator in development for PC/Steam that will put you in the driving seat of modern competitive sailing.

-Last couple of months saw great disappointment for the failed port to WGPU due to unexpected performance losses compared to the old renderer.
+The last couple of months saw great disappointment for the failed port to WGPU due to unexpected performance losses compared to the old renderer.
 The game is now back to its original DirectX 11 renderer.

-February will see the beginning of the private alpha testing program, exciting opportunity to gather the first feedbacks about boat handling and controls before diving in one of the most challeging task of the game: sailing rules implementation.
+February will see the beginning of the private alpha testing program, an exciting opportunity to gather the first feedback about boat handling and controls before diving into one of the most challenging tasks of the game: sailing rules implementation.

-Content-wise, Hong Kong will soon join Den Haag as race location while the race course is getting more and more alive with addition of spectators boats.
+Content-wise, Hong Kong will soon join Den Haag as a race location while the racecourse is becoming more and more alive with the addition of spectators boats.
 The playable foiling catamaran Jx50 is also constantly getting graphical updates and physics tweaks.

 Hydrofoil Generation is scheduled to release on Steam Early Access in Summer 2022.

 [Hydrofoil Generation]: https://hydrofoil-generation.com/
 [hgs_facebook]: https://www.facebook.com/HydrofoilGenerationSailing/